valancej/documentation/_basic/languages-frameworks/python.md

 We use [pyenv](https://github.com/pyenv/pyenv) to manage Python environments for you.

-By default, we run Python version `2.7`, but versions `3.3`, `3.4`, `3.5` and `3.6` are all preinstalled as well.
+By default, we run Python version `2.7`, but versions `3.4`, `3.5` and `3.6` are preinstalled as well.
 These are aliases that are pointing to the specific versions installed.

 ### Specifying Version